-Despite contributing less than 1% to global CO2 emissions81, the Philippines faces high vulnerability to the impacts of climate change and natural disasters, emerging as one of the most-at-risk country in the world in 202382.
+Despite contributing less than 1% to global CO2 emissions, the Philippines faces high vulnerability to the impacts of climate change and natural disasters, emerging as one of the most-at-risk country in the world in 2024.
 Situated in the Pacific Risk of Fire, the proactive management of challenges arising from climate change and evolving social landscapes is crucial for the Philippines as it pursues advanced economic development.
-The Bank is cognizant of these challenges and has been a sustainability advocate with our commitment to corporate social responsibility motivating us to integrate sustainability into our business and operational activities.
+The Bank is cognizant of these challenges and has been a sustainability advocate with our commitment to integrate sustainability into our business and operational activities.